UT Arlington Men's Basketball Camps

 He completed his bachelor's degree in kinesiology with an emphasis in pedagogy from UT Arlington in 2007.
 He is also a certified physical education teacher.

-Andrae Patterson is in his fourth season on the UT Arlington men’s basketball staff and his second as an assistant coach.
+Andrae Patterson joined the UT Arlington men's basketball staff as an assistant coach in 2012 after serving two years as director of operations.

-Patterson joined the UTA staff midway through the 2009-10 season after retiring from a successful professional career.
-Patterson was drafted in the second round of the 1998 NBA Draft by the Minnesota Timberwolves with the 46th overall selection.
+Patterson came to UT Arlington after retiring from a success professional career.
+He was drafted in the second round of the 1998 NBA Draft by the Minnesota Timberwolves with the 46th overall selection.
 He played in 40 career regular season games with Minnesota over the next two seasons.

 He played collegiately at Indiana for Hall of Fame coach Bob Knight.
 During his All-American career at IU, Patterson led the Hoosiers to four NCAA Tournament appearances.
 He was a four-time All-Big Ten selection and represented the United States at the World U-22 Championships in 1997.

-Andrae and his wife Kiana have 2 daughters Jayden (12) and Kimora (9).
+Andrae and his wife Kiana live in Colleyville with his daughters Jayden and Kimora.

 Director of Operations